Hamas looks to leverage wave of anti-Israel violence

 A survey last month showed nearly two-thirds of Palestinians want Abbas, who has been in power for 10 years, to resign.
 It also pointed to rising support for armed resistance to Israeli occupation over negotiations, and that Hamas was gaining on Fatah, with voters evenly split over who to back.

-After a month of violence, and few signs of it dying down, Hamas is hoping to tip the balance decisively in its favor.
+After a month of violence, and few signs of it dying down, Hamas is hoping to tip the balance decisively in its favour.

 Hani Habib, a writer and analyst in Gaza, sees Hamas trying to use the violence to undermine the Palestinian Authority and end the internal division that began in 2007 by “spreading their control all over the West Bank and Gaza”.